keneogu/KenzBooks/README.md

 To get a local copy up and running follow these simple example steps.

-- Clone the repo by typing `git@github.com:keneogu/KenzBooks.git`
+- Clone the repo by typing `git clone git@github.com:keneogu/KenzBooks.git` in your terminal
 - `bundle install` - This will install all the gem files

 ## Run locally